PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 This message MUST be sent exactly once after receiving a Reset (0x00) message; see above.

-After sending the message, the module SHOULD perform minimal actions while waiting for an Initialize (0x02) message.

 ### ID 0x02: Initialize

 This message is sent by the MC.
 It is only valid for modules in _reset mode_.
 The message contains the following data: